hgassmann91/Evive-menu/README.md

 <!-- start the server / listening on localhost:8080 -->

-4. npm run start:dev
+4. npm run start

 <!-- run the tests -->

-5. npm run test:dev
+5. npm run test